 7 Reasons Why Employees Start Hating Their Job

-Workplace or office politics is one of the most common things that happen regularly in offices around the world.
+Workplace or office politics is one of the most common things that happen regularly in offices worldwide.

-A study conducted by Bridge by Instructure, Inc. which is a talent management company shows that almost 53% of the employees feel that being a part of office politics can help them get rewarded without much hard work.
+A study conducted by Bridge by Instructure, Inc., a talent management company, shows that almost 53% of the employees feel that being a part of office politics can help them get rewarded without much hard work.

 Another factor for an employee to hate their job is when the ratio of work to pay is highly equal.